Lurgrid/Lines-Identical/README.md

 # Lines-Identical

-Project realized for the framework of our studies of data processing at the university
+Project realized during our computer science studies at the university

-This program has for goal to display the lines of identical of a file or several files
+The purpose of this program is to display the identical lines of a file or several files